hrbrmstr/webr-experiments/README.md

 The `file` references are where the code lives.
 Honesty, you can just view-source in your browser, too.

-I was lazy and had like _everything_ in the same directory (WebR, JS, CSS, CSV, etc).
+I was initiall lazy and had like _everything_ in the same directory (WebR, JS, CSS, CSV, etc).
 That's pretty dumb, but I've only got so much energy these days thanks to everyone in the U.S. pretending the pandemic is over (yay long covid).

 ## Days 1 & 2